84 °F / 29 °C

 Most cruise ships to Karimunjawa Islands anchor in open sea near Pulau Menyawakan Island and transport their passengers to Kura Kura Resort via the ship's tender boats or Zodiacs (inflatable boats used for landings).

 Port Karimunjawa Islands cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Karimunjawa Islands, Menyawakan, Kura Kura Resort, Indonesia.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Karimunjawa Islands, Menyawakan, Kura Kura Resort, Java Indonesia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.